rahul99gangu/PyBer_Analysis/README.md

 ### PyBer Summary DataFrame

-Create a summary DataFrame that showcases the correlation between average fare and total rides and drivers in each city type
+Summary DataFrame that showcases the correlation between average fare, total rides and drivers in each city type

 - Total Rides : calculate the total rides in each city type (count of ride_id)
 - Total Drivers: calcualte the total drivers in each city type (sum of driver_count from city data collection)